pabloariel01/node.js-tutorials/ts design patters/theory.md

     Interface Segregation => class should not depend on methos that doenst need over generalization of interfaces D ependency inversion => clases should depen on abstractions nos concrete implementations

+creational patters
+    factory
+    singleton

     loose couple
         as long as interfaces matches, swapping should be seamless testeable
         components independent

     object pool
         pre initialized objects
         we dont create news, we use from the pool

     Dependency injection
         Di container knows how to instantiate new instances of the dependencies di container is in charge of registering new services resolving dependencies
+            types
+                singleton: 1 instance for all
+                transient: 1 intance every time
+                request: one instance per request scope

     decorators
         applyed to: class, method, property, accessors

         decorator has three AggregationCursor, descriptor is de implementation

+structural patters
+    add responsabilities at runtime
+    decorator: decorate a class with aditional responsabilities. wraps class with another with the same interface. that allows to be wrapped multiple times, modifing the base behavoir
+    adapter: converts an interface to match the expected. object that matches the new required interface
+    facade: create an object that acts a a simplified version of a complex class
+        ex: one method that needs result of many other methods

+    composite
+        for tree like data structures
+        use same interface for nodes and leafs,a common method: for the leafs does the work, for the nodes it goupes its leafs work

+behavoiral patters
+    strategy create a bunch of algorithms and make them interchangable
+    observer: allow define a subscription mechanism to notify changes to multiple objects